 The Washington Campus week-long MBA residencies bring students face-to-face with Washington policymakers who teach participants how the government really works, how it affects specific companies and industries, and how policy can be ethically and effectively shaped to create win-win solutions for business, government, and society.

-Registration for Washington Campus January and March sessions are done with Spring registration in October/November.
-Summer session registration is in March with Summer/Fall registration.
 After registering on OPUS, you must also register on the Washington Campus website.
+The Washington Campus registration deadline is generally 4 weeks prior to the start of the session.
 Spaces as a part of regular registration are limited.
 The course is 3 credits and graded on our regular grading scale.

 MBA Program Offerings for Goizueta Students

 Date: December 7 - 11, 2020 Waitlist only